JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Various lists have been replaced with vectors, or other data structures.
 * Various deques and queues have been replaced with ring buffers.
 * Remove mutexes from SmallStack, only used from the main thread.
-* Add a third parameter p3, and an auxiliary data mechanism to DoCommand/CommandContainer.
 * Maintain free list for text effect entries.
-* Many fields have been widened.
 * Change underlying data structures for ScriptList, create reverse mapping on demand instead of unconditionally.
-* Split GoodsEntry structure.
 * Use row-aligned bitmap for BitmapTileArea.

 ### Vehicles